Constant-Li/UIUC-CS225-FA23/README.md

 **Instructor:** Brad R. Solomon
 **Official site:** [https://courses.grainger.illinois.edu/cs225/](https://courses.grainger.illinois.edu/cs225/)

-> ⚠️ For personal reference only.
-Do not copy if currently enrolled.
+> ⚠️ **Disclaimer:** These materials are for personal reference only.
+> Do not copy or submit them for coursework.
+> I am not responsible for any academic misconduct resulting from misuse of this repository.